-Cisco Vulnerability Management’s ticketing integrations allow customers to take advantage of our powerful prioritization and reporting platform to streamline your remediation workflow and ensure that you’re able to close the vulnerabilities that Cisco Vulnerability Management prioritizes for you.
+Cisco Vulnerability Management’s ticketing integrations allow you to take advantage of our powerful prioritization and reporting platform to streamline your remediation workflow and ensure that you’re able to close the vulnerabilities that Cisco Vulnerability Management prioritizes for you.
 With the JIRA Ticketing Integration, you can send tickets directly from the UI to projects in JIRA.
-This guide will help you get up and running.

 Note: Cisco Vulnerability Management supports Jira version 8.0+ and 9.0+.